 Long bridesmaid dresses used to give off a super-traditional vibe, but they're all the rage right now.
-Designers like Jim Hjelm, Watters and Amsale all sent amazing long bridesmaid dresses down the runway.
+Designers like Hayley Paige, Watters and Amsale all sent amazing long bridesmaid dresses down the runway.
 What's the appeal of all that length?
 Longer dresses feel instantly elegant.
 If you're opting to go long, keep it flowy for a trendy Grecian look.

-2. If you're throwing an elegant beachside affair, consider flowing navy bridesmaid dresses.
-Navy feels formal and classic, but a longer strapless gown in chiffon will have great movement and give off a little more of a laid-back vibe.
+1. If you're throwing an elegant formal affair, consider flowing mauve bridesmaid dresses.
+Mauve feels formal and classic, but a longer halter neck gown in satin will have great movement and give off a little more of an elegant vibe.

-4. A plunging V-neck draws the eye down and will make your bridesmaids look taller.
+2. A plunging V-neck draws the eye down and will make your bridesmaids look taller.
 Worried about showing too much skin?
-Your seamstress can always sew in lace modesty panels, for a more conservative look that still feels chic.
+Your seamstress can always sew in mesh or lace modesty panels, for a more conservative look that still feels chic.

 Bridesmaid Dresses Under $100 - By Style

 Once you figure out the general theme and formality of your wedding, decide how you want your bridal party to look.
 Bridesmaid dresses should complement your wedding dress style and embellishments.
 (So, if you're wearing an art-deco-inspired gown, your bridesmaids should have touches of that same aesthetic in their dresses or accessories.)
 Whether you're going for a vintage, modern or classic vibe, you want your bridesmaids to enhance your style.